axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-20-RADICAL COMPANIES FAQ.markdown

 </p>
 <p>We are financially dependent on our jobs and not far away from the risk of destitution if we step outside the box.
 </p></h2></h2>
 <h2>Maybe use a less “devastating, negative and martial” language when talking about FIAT companies?
-Giving the “old way of doing it” a bit more credit will give the cause more credibility and acceptance as well.
+Giving the “old way of doing it” a bit more credit will give the cause more credibility and acceptance as well.</h2>
 <p>At this point there are people who recognize the problem and are looking for ways out of it and will not feel threatened.
 We tried not to make it sound like war, but probably got over-enthusiastic in places.
 </p>
 <p>No language will move people who are squarely committed to the status quo.
 On the other hand, it will equivocate the fundamental message that the status quo is killing us and we have to find alternatives.
 This book is one such alternative.